Marta44/to-press2019/README.md

 - [HTML format](https://www.granneman.com/webdev/coding/formatting-and-indenting-your-html) - to learn how to format and indent my html code.
 - [CSS format](https://github.com/necolas/idiomatic-css/blob/master/README.md) - to learn how to write consistent and idiomatic css code.
 - [CSS reference](https://tympanus.net/codrops/css_reference/) - collection of properties and info to learn css from the basics.
-- [CSS flexbox](https://dev.to/domysee/keeping-the-footer-at-the-bottom-with-css-flexbox-5h5f) - to keep the footer at the bottom of the page.
+- [CSS Flexbox](https://dev.to/domysee/keeping-the-footer-at-the-bottom-with-css-flexbox-5h5f) - to structure the navigation bar layout and keep the footer at the bottom of the page.
 - [Markdown syntax](https://www.markdownguide.org/basic-syntax/) - to learn how to write markdown language.
 - [Readme format](https://github.com/Code-Institute-Solutions/readme-template/blob/master/README.md) - to learn how to structure a readme file.
 - [Commit messages](https://chris.beams.io/posts/git-commit/) - to learn how to write good commit messages in the CLI.